 Cut out your preferred shape with 1-inch cookie cutters, rerolling the mixture until it is used up.
 Keep any fondant or dough, you aren't working with covered with plastic wrap to prevent it from drying out.

-Place the cut-out peppermints on wax paper or wire rack.
+Place the cut-outs on wax paper-lined tray or wire rack.

 Melt the chocolate in a heatproof bowl in the microwave using 30-second intervals.
 Or over a pan of simmering water (i.e. double boiler), until smooth.

 Dip, pipe, or decorate the peppermint creams as desired.
-You can add crushed peppermint candy, sprinkles, or glitter as desired.
+You can add crushed peppermint candy, sprinkles, or glitter on top of the melted chocolate for extra direction.

 👩🏻🍳 Expert Tips